Newspaper Page Text

 This program will consist of solos and quartets,

-classes, The principle address will be delivered by Prof.
+classes.
+The principle address will be delivered by Prof.

-.
-W. Hill of this city.
+C. W. Hill of this city.
 The Public is cordially invited.

 A silver offering will be taken in interest of the church

-Rev. R. W. Riley.
-Pastor Mrs. Jessie Price, Pres. of Club;
+Kev.
+R. W. R'ley.
+Pastor Mrs. Jessio.
+Price, Pres, of Club;

-J. W. Stroud, Pres. of Singing Conv.
+J W. Stroud, Pres, of S nging Conv.

 MERRY CHRISTMAS